 Turn on your EasyPress and set it to the correct settings- you can see the settings specific to your project by CLICKING HERE.

-Place the EasyPress on top of the image, then click the Cricut button and the timer will start.
+Place the EasyPress on top of the image, then click the Cricut button, and the timer will start.
 Move around and repeat as necessary until you’ve covered your entire image.

-Lastly, just pull off the plastic backing sheet.
+Lastly, pull off the plastic backing sheet.
 Some Iron-Ons need to be peeled warm and some cold.
 You can see the reference chart to see which one for the vinyl you’re working with.

 My Cricut EasyPress 2 Review

-Like I said, I loved my first EasyPress.
-We used it so much last year.
-I even have used to attach fusible interfacing and heat n bond for applique.
-I like the smaller size.
-It’s easier to fit on my shelf and is a bit lighter.
 Not that the other one was heavy at all.
-I did make a lot of t-shirts last year so I can see the larger size being very useful for that.
+I did make a lot of T-shirts last year so I can see the larger size being very useful for that.
 It would be so quick to attach the vinyl in one pressing versus moving the press around.

-If you’re wondering which one to buy, I’d ask yourself what you’re going to use it for and if space is an issue.
 If you’re making custom t-shirts and tote bags, I’d go with the larger one.
 For small stuff, like baby items or baseball hats, the smaller one is perfect.
-If you’re not sure, you can just follow Goldilocks’s example and go for the medium one ???.
+If you’re not sure, you can follow Goldilocks’s example and go for the medium one ???.

 In addition to the size, they have added some improvements to the first version of the EasyPress.
-It now has a wider temperature range, heats up quicker, has an improved ceramic plate and taller resting base.
+It now has a wider temperature range, heats up quicker, and has an improved ceramic plate and a taller resting base.

 A few of my “blogging” friends have been playing with the new EasyPresses as well.
-If you’d like to see their projects (and check out some of the other sizes) you can click the links below.
+If you’d like to see their projects (and check out some of the other sizes), you can click the links below.

 DIY Baby Wall Decor at Kingston Crafts